-"My fascination with interiors started when I was living in a palace in Nancy when I was 3 and memories are still vivid.
+"My fascination with interiors started when I was living in a palace in Nancy when I was three and memories are still vivid.
 I thought it was magic.
-That feeling has never left.
-Nowadays many places are pure magic to me, small or grand."
+The feeling has never left.
+Nowadays many places can be magical to me, small or grand."

-French-born Roland Beaufre was raised between Germany, France and Morocco, and studied plastic arts and architecture at the Paris Beaux-Arts School.
+French-born Roland Beaufre was raised between Germany, France and Morocco, and studied plastic arts and architecture at École nationale supérieure des Beaux-Arts.
 His career started in Paris in 1979 when he began to work for magazines like Décoration Internationale, Vogue Décoration, and Connaissance des Arts.
 More work picked up quickly and only a few years later he found himself working for international publications, such as England's The World of Interiors, Casa Vogue, Russia's Mezonin , and Japan's Seven Seas.
 Starting in 1994, many book publishers like Les Éditions du Regard, Le Chêne, Thames & Hudson, Taschen, and Khbar Bladna knocked on his door.
 Today he lives between France and Morocco when he doesn't travel the world for his clients.
 Photography is his passion.